crust-project/crust/docs/overview.md

 ## 🌟 What is Crust Shell?

-Crust Shell is an interactive command-line shell that wraps around your existing system shell (bash, zsh, etc.) while providing additional functionality and a much more visually appealing interface.
+Crust Shell is an interactive command-line shell that uses Bash as the scripting language, while providing additional functionality and a much more visually appealing interface.
 It's designed to make terminal work more productive and enjoyable.

 ## 🎯 Key Features